JackClarkeUottawa/Prezi-to-ppt/README.md

 # Prezi-to-ppt
 This is the last prototype from my prezi to ppt project.

-This project is no longer operational because it was dependant on the ABBYYY AI.
+This project is no longer operational because it was dependant on the ABBYYY API.

 The individual functions can be found in Function.py and process.py.